I already know what you are thinking…

 15. I made my money the old-fashioned way.
 I was very nice to a wealthy relative right before he died.

-Sorry buddy… We don’t have any wealthy relatives… Go get a job!
+Sorry buddy… We don’t have any wealthy relatives… but this is how kids can make money!

 What are some quotes that you would like your son or daughter to live by?
 Share your favorite quotes in the comment section below.